|Nutrition Facts (per serving)|

 This brandied peaches recipe is infused with vanilla bean, sugar, and good-quality brandy.
 It makes a wonderful topping for pancakes, ice cream or as is with a dollop of clotted cream for dessert.

-- 1 vanilla bean (cut in half and split to expose the seeds)
+1 pod vanilla bean, cut in half and split

-- Sterilize 2 1-quart jars and lids by boiling in water for 2 minutes.
+Sterilize two 1-quart jars and lids by boiling in water for 2 minutes.
 Let air dry on a clean, lint-free dish towel and set aside until needed.